oopanuga/Common-Provider/README.md

 ### Key Features
 Some key features of CommonProvider are,

+1. Simple and consistent way of accessing providers
-1. Different provider load options,
+2. Different provider load options,
     1. Load providers and settings based on definitions in a config file.
     2. Load providers from a file directory.
-2. Dependency resolution via IOC containers e.g. Unity, Castle etc.
+3. Dependency resolution via IOC containers e.g. Unity, Castle etc.
-3. Support for Provider settings with the config provider load option.
+4. Support for Provider settings with the config provider load option.
 Settings could be simple or complex (serialized objects).
-4. Various extension points.
+5. Various extension points.

 ### Key Extension Points
 CommonProvider has various extension points but the key ones are,